 It’s no secret that regular exercise–combined with healthy eating–can make a difference to your figure.
 It boosts your metabolism, allowing your body to burn fat more efficiently.
 The more muscle you have, the higher your metabolism.

 Keeping fit and busy reduces emotional eating and boredom binges.
 It stimulates energy neurotransmitters in the brain, improving motivation and energy levels.
-Experts suggest the formula to weight loss is calories in vs calories out.
+Experts suggest the formula for weight loss is calories in vs calories out.
 Exercising regularly will help you burn off more calories than you consume.
 Carting around less weight can ease the stress from the body and mind.

 Do Yourself a Favour